-Hugging your Haters, or in this case, your rough consumers can be one of the most ingenious ways to keep your shoppers happy.
-Most Consumer Support Concept of companies is outdated and they require a migration.
-This particular book addresses all the concerns that you may have about it.
+Hugging your Haters, or in this case your unhappy customers, can be one of the most effective ways to keep your shoppers happy.

-The book has been created with the vision to make you understand the modern consumers, the modern approach to serves them, and troubleshooting of all modern problems and complaints.
+This book has been created with the intention of helping you understand modern consumers, the modern approach to serving them, and troubleshooting of any problems and complaints that come your way.

-The book will also give you tips on how to negotiate internet trolls and the benefits of answering to every single complaint that you receive.
-Hug Your Haters will easily teach you all the latest flings in today’s contemporary business world.
+The book will also give you tips on how to negotiate the world of internet trolls and help you discover the benefits of answering every single complaint that you receive.

 2. Delivering Happiness: A Path to Profits, Passion, and Purpose